missglasses/PROG-2-FILES/finals/adt-list: linked-list/Singly LL/Practice/README.md

-Applying the insertions with structures
+Applying the insertions,deletion,searching with structures